 - Two introductory biology courses (BIOL 181and 191);

-- Two courses in chemistry (CHEM 151 or 155 and CHEM 161 or above) and two courses in mathematics and/or physics at the level of MATH 111 and PHYS 116 or above.
+- Two courses in chemistry (CHEM 151 or 155 and CHEM 161 or above) and two courses in mathematics, statistics, and/or physics at the level of Math 111, Stats 111, and Phys 116 or above.
 Students with Advanced Placement scores may satisfy the requirement by taking upper-level courses;

 - Bin I: Molecular and cellular mechanisms of life processes: